art-in/TDL/README.md

 TODO List (TDL) - lightweight task tracker for daily life.

 **Why not use existing solution (handreds of them)?**
-Todo lists is kinda private-everyday-tool that should be just perfect (100%).
+Todo lists is kinda private-everyday-tools that should be just perfect (100%).
-This is personal project - everything here is the way I want it to be.
+This is personal handmade tool.
+Everything about it is exactly the way I want it to be.
 With external tools you do not have that level of control.

 **General design idea**